laneysmith/MiCasa-Project/README.md

 ### Description:

 MiCasa Business Lookup is a tool being developed for the Mi Casa Resource Center located in Colorado.
 It is designed to help centralize their records of businesses and entrepreneurs they work with.
-The tool will help Mi Casa help connect entrepreneurs for mututal benefit.
+The tool will help Mi Casa help connect entrepreneurs for mutual benefit.

 ### Screenshots: